-Canavan is a progressive neurological genetic disorder caused by the absence of aspartoacylase (ASPA), a vital enzyme.
-ASPA breaks N-acetylaspartate acid (NAA) into building blocks essential for building myelin (“white matter”), a fatty membrane that forms a proactive coating around the nerves to ensure that they function properly.
+Canavan Disease is one of over 50 genetically inherited disorders known as leukodystrophies diseases.
+It is a progressive, neurological genetic disorder caused by the absence of aspartoacylase (ASPA), a vital enzyme.
+ASPA breaks N-acetylaspartate (NAA) into building blocks essential for building myelin (“white matter”), a fatty membrane that forms a protective coating around the nerves to ensure that they function properly.
+Symptoms of Canavan disease vary but generally include rapidly increasing head circumference and lack of control, reduced visual responsiveness, and abnormal muscle tone such as stiffness or floppiness.
+Symptoms typically become apparent in infancy and it is a life-limiting condition.
+At the present time, there is no cure for Canavan disease — only symptom management.

 If you are considering a clinical trial for your child, please also see the Courageous Parents Network Guided Pathway on Clinical Trials.